Content is the new advertising.

 Pat Flynn knows exactly how to address a customer’s pain points, using different content formats.

 c).
-Communicate and relate with customers: Next, make sure you follow up with your customers.
+Communicate and relate with customers: Next, make sure that you follow-up with your customers.
 The more you communicate with and build a relationship with a customer, the more they’ll trust you.
 Branded content aimed at enhancing your personal or company presence online should be promoted, too.
 Above all, be consistent.

 Of course, the best marketing tools for keeping in touch with your ideal audience are content and an email autoresponder solution.